aws-samples/sample-aws-modernization-with-coder/content/2_ModuleOne/24_CreateEC2IAMRole.md

 --role-name coder-workshop-ec2-workspace-role
 ```

-{{% notice info %}}
-The updated IAM Role association may not take affect until the Coder Control Plane is restarted.
-Delete the coder-(instance) pods in the coder namespace that are currently running, and validate that new ones are automatically started and running.
+::alert[The updated IAM Role association may not take affect until the Coder Control Plane is restarted.
+Delete the coder-(instance) pods in the coder namespace that are currently running, and validate that new ones are automatically started and running.]{type="info"}
-{{% /notice %}}

 ### Next Steps <!-- MODIFY THIS HEADING -->
 With the required IAM Role successfully created and associated with the Coder EKS Service Account, you're ready to create a CloudFront distribution for the Coder Control Plane.